Tech Talk: Freddie Faure from CooperFaure Limited

 This means that customers with a limited budget are not priced out of our services.
 Rather, they can be selective about which services are truly necessary.
 This approach actually increased our client base by 30-40% in a year because people were more engaged with the services that they really needed.

-Find out more technology insight from leading UK accountants in the on-demand accounting excellence webinar sponsored by Thomson Reuters.
+Want more practical insight from leading tech-first accountants?
+Watch the on-demand accounting excellence webinar sponsored by Thomson Reuters.